rpatel1095/Projects/Python/Client Server Host Verification/README.md

-Client Server Host Verification
+# Client Server Host Verification

-Description:
 This project was created to practice connecting a client socket to a server socket.
 The server socket then communicates with additional server sockets to verify if the hashed information from the client is valid or invalid.

-Installation:
+Installation
 * All files .txt files present must exist in the same directory as the four python files

-Usage:
+Usage
 * The user will run the three server files first in the following order: AS.py, TLDS1.py, TLDS2.py
 * Then the user will run the client.py file and the communication between the server and client should began
 * The files are written such that it will fetch the name of your local host machine as the hosting server.